 - (1) The number of shares of common stock outstanding was determined as of June 30, 2003, after giving effect to the sale of the 12.4 million shares of Class A common stock offered by this prospectus supplement.
 This number does not include shares that we may issue in the future.
-Examples of these future issuances include: - approximately 20.7 million shares of Class A common stock issuable upon exercise of options outstanding on June 30, 2003; - 14.1 million shares of Class A common stock issuable upon exercise of warrants, of which warrants with respect to 11.4 million shares were issued in connection with the 12.25% senior subordinated discount notes offering in January 2003; - 13.9 million shares of Class A common stock issuable upon conversion of convertible notes issued in October 1999, which are convertible into shares of our Class A common stock at conversion prices of \$24.00 and \$24.40 per share; - 8.7 million shares of Class A common stock issuable upon conversion of convertible notes issued in February 2000, which are convertible into shares of our Class A common stock at a conversion price of \$51.50 per share; - million shares of Class A common stock issuable if the underwriters exercise in full their option to purchase additional shares in this offering; and - million shares ( million shares if the initial purchasers exercise in full their option to purchase additional notes) of Class A common stock issuable upon conversion of the convertible notes being offered in our concurrent convertible note offering.
+Examples of these future issuances include: - approximately 20.7 million shares of Class A common stock issuable upon exercise of options outstanding on June 30, 2003; - 14.1 million shares of Class A common stock issuable upon exercise of warrants, of which warrants with respect to 11.4 million shares were issued in connection with the 12.25% senior subordinated discount notes offering in January 2003; - 13.9 million shares of Class A common stock issuable upon conversion of convertible notes issued in October 1999, which are convertible into shares of our Class A common stock at conversion prices of \$24.00 and \$24.40 per share; - 8.7 million shares of Class A common stock issuable upon conversion of convertible notes issued in February 2000, which are convertible into shares of our Class A common stock at a conversion price of \$51.50 per share; - 1.9 million shares of Class A common stock issuable if the underwriters exercise in full their option to purchase additional shares in this offering; and - 14.3 million shares of Class A common stock (17.2 million shares if the initial purchasers exercise in full their option to purchase additional notes) issuable upon conversion of the convertible notes being offered in our concurrent convertible notes offering at a conversion price of \$12.22 per share.